joelwross/tutorials/src/css-frameworks/index.md

 <div class="alert alert-warning">Note that this loads version 3.3.7 specifically.
 Always check the <a href="http://getbootstrap.com/getting-started/#download-cdn">Bootstrap Getting Started page</a> to get the elements for their most current version.</div>

 Simplicity is one benefit, but **download speed** is another.
 Content Delivery Networks are a set of web servers that can deliver commonly-requested content very quickly all over the world.
-CDNs replicate this content to machines in several regions of the world, and use dynamic Domain Name Service (DNS) resolution to steer users to the machine nearest them.
-So a user in Australia might download the Bootstrap CSS from a server located in Singapore, while a user in the France might get the same CSS file from a server located in Ireland.
+CDNs replicate their content to machines in several regions of the world, and use dynamic Domain Name Service (DNS) resolution to steer users to the machine nearest them.
+So a user in Australia might download the Bootstrap CSS from a server located in Singapore, while a user in France might get the same CSS file from a server located in Ireland.
 Although it often seems like the Internet is instantaneous, dragging files halfway around the world is still relatively slow.
 If the files are large, it can create a noticeable delay.

 CDNs also increase perceived performance because the requested URL will be the same across various web sites that use the same file.
-The first time a user visits a site that uses this same URL, the CDN tells the browser that it can cache the file for a particular amount of time.
+The first time a user visits a site that uses this same framework, the CDN tells the browser that it can cache the files for a particular amount of time.
 The browser can also ask for the file content only if the file has been modified since the last time the browser downloaded it.
-Because the URL is the same between sites, it's very possible that a first-time user to your site has already downloaded your CSS framework files (especially if you use a popular framework like Bootstrap), and thus your site can render much faster.
+Because the URLs are the same between sites, it's very possible that a first-time user to your site has already downloaded your CSS framework files (especially if you use a popular framework like Bootstrap), and thus your site can render much faster.

 A third benefit is **dynamic patching**.
 If the developers of your framework discover a bug that can be patched without breaking existing code, they can re-release the patched file to the CDN, and your users' will automatically pick it up the next time they visit your site.